Legend Biotech Announces Acceptance of Its New Drug Application for Ciltacabtagene Autoleucel (Cilta-Cel) in China

 ABOUT LEGEND BIOTECH

-Legend Biotech is a global biotechnology company dedicated to treating, and one day curing, life-threatening diseases.
+Legend Biotech is a global biotechnology company dedicated to treating, and, one day, curing, life-threatening diseases.
 Headquartered in Somerset, New Jersey, we are developing advanced cell therapies across a diverse array of technology platforms, including autologous and allogeneic chimeric antigen receptor T-cell and natural killer (NK) cell-based immunotherapy.
 From our three R&D sites around the world, we apply these innovative technologies to pursue the discovery of cutting-edge therapeutics for patients worldwide.

 Subscribe To Our Newsletter